-This document therefore sets out in more detail the EU's proposed plan to fish for Chub mackerel in the NPFC Convention area and accompanying impact assessment, in support of its application to be invited to accede to the Convention at the Commission's sixth annual session in 2020.
+This document therefore sets out in more detail the EU's proposed plan to fish for Chub mackerel in the NPFC Convention area and accompanying impact assessment, in support of its application to be invited to accede to the Convention at the Commission's sixth annual session.
+Although that session was due to be held in 2020, because of the COVID-19 pandemic it was postponed to 18-25 February 2021 and took take place in virtual format.